PavanRangani/docs/docs/prd/users/users.md

 - Applicable only for `Pending Users`.
 - System creates contact for this clarius user once he/she activated.
-- When admin user the pending request, system sends approval email to user.
+- When admin user accept the pending request, system sends approval email to user.

 ### UX Rule